microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-androidforwork-androidmanagedstoreaccountenterprisesettings-creategoogleplaywebtoken.md

 ---
 title: "createGooglePlayWebToken action"
-description: "Generates a web token that is used in an embeddable component."
+description: "Generates a web token that is used in an embeddable component."author: "tfitzmac"
 ---

 # createGooglePlayWebToken action